|Nutritional Guidelines (per serving)|

 - Optional: Karashi (hot Japanese mustard)

-- Cut the edge of pork chops in several places.
+Cut the edge of the pork chops in several places.
 Season with salt and pepper.

-- Deep-fry the breaded pork for a few minutes.
-Turn the pork over and fry a few more minutes or until cooked through and browned.
-About 5 minutes on each side for a total of approximately 10 to 11 minutes.
+Turn the pork over and fry about 5 more minutes or until cooked through and browned.